lkruger27/NS_SOS_Formalization/README.md

 ### Usage

-You are free to use the files on this Github page for educational purposes.
+You are free to use the files on this GitHub page, as long as you cite our work.